Skip to main content

 Access to High-Resolution DEMs

-This CSDA activity, informed by SNWG, provides U.S. government access to 2-m DEM products: a near-Global Mosaic Earth DEM and DEM strips where new data was acquired for detailed change detection.
+This CSDA activity, informed by SNWG, provides U.S. government access to 2-m digital elevation model (DEM) products: a near-Global Mosaic Earth DEM and DEM strips where new data was acquired for detailed change detection.

 Background